vestrel00/contacts-android/docs/accounts/query-raw-contacts.md

 Use the `contacts.core.RawContactsField` combined with the extensions from `contacts.core.Where` to form WHERE clauses.

-> This docs page will not provide a tutorial on database where clauses.
-It assumes that you know the basics.
+> ℹ️ This docs page will not provide a tutorial on database where clauses.
+It assumes that you know
-> If you don't know the basics, then search for [sqlite where clause](https://www.google.com/search?q=sqlite+where+clause).
+> the basics.
+If you don't know the basics, then search for [sqlite where clause](https://www.google.com/search?q=sqlite+where+clause).

 For example, to get a list of RawContacts with the given IDs,